jdalberthal/Video-and-Image-Fun/README.md

 - **Import/Export Results**: Export scan results to CSV and import them later for review.
 - **3D Media Faceted Sphere**: Display images and videos on a rotating 3D faceted sphere.
 - **3D Media Sphere**: Display images and videos on a rotating 3D sphere.
+- **3D Media Pie**: Display media on the front and back of 8 rotating 3D pie slices.
 - **3D Media Cube**: Display images or videos on the faces of an interactive, rotating 3D cube.
 - **Continuous Media Scroller**: Create a seamless, gapless horizontal or vertical scrolling display of images and videos.
 - **3D Floating Cubes**: Display media on multiple, independently moving and rotating 3D cubes.